 Microsoft recognizes the value of diversity in computing.
-The Microsoft Research Ada Lovelace Fellowship aims to increase the pipeline of diverse talent receiving advanced degrees in computing-related fields by providing a research funding opportunity for doctoral students from groups underrepresented in computing (women, African-Americans/Blacks, Latinos, American Indians/Alaskan Natives, Native Hawaiians/Pacific Islanders, people with disabilities and/or LGBTQ).
+The Microsoft Research Ada Lovelace Fellowship aims to increase the pipeline of diverse talent receiving advanced degrees in computing-related fields by providing a research funding opportunity for doctoral students from groups underrepresented in computing.

 Provisions of the 2019 award

 - Tuition and fees are covered for three academic years (2019–20, 2020–21, and 2021–22).

 - A $42,000 USD stipend is provided to help with living expenses and conference travel while in school for three academic years (2019–20, 2020–21, and 2021–22).

 - An invitation to the PhD Summit: a two-day workshop in the fall at our Redmond lab where fellows will meet with Microsoft researchers and other top students to share their research.

 Note: Fellowships are awarded to recipients for three consecutive academic years only and are not available for extension.

 - Applicants for the Microsoft Research Ada Lovelace Fellowship must be nominated by their universities, and their nominations must be submitted by the office of the chair of the department.
 Direct applications from students are not accepted.

 - Students must attend a North American (United States, Canada, Mexico) university.

 - The proposed research must be closely related to the research topics carried out by Microsoft Research as noted in the Research areas tab above.
 We are particularly interested in proposals related to Systems & Networking and AI (including Machine Learning, Computer Vision, and Robotics) as well as interdisciplinary extensions to them.